Ivan Pavlov: Education and early life

-After some time, Pavlov obtained a position as a laboratory assistant to Konstantin Nikolaevich Ustimovich at the physiological department of the Veterinary Institute.
+After some time, Pavlov obtained a position as a laboratory assistant to Konstantin Ustimovich at the physiological department of the Veterinary Institute.
 For two years, Pavlov investigated the circulatory system for his medical dissertation.
-In 1878, Professor S. P. Botkin, a famous Russian clinician, invited the gifted young physiologist to work in the physiological laboratory as the clinic's chief.
-In 1879, Pavlov graduated from the Medical Military Academy with a gold medal award for his research work.
+In 1878, Professor Sergey Botkin, a clinician, invited Pavlov to work in the physiological laboratory as the clinic's chief.
+In 1879, he graduated from the Medical Military Academy with a gold medal for his research work.
 After a competitive examination, Pavlov won a fellowship at the academy for postgraduate work.

 The fellowship and his position as director of the Physiological Laboratory at Botkin's clinic enabled Pavlov to continue his research work.
-In 1883, he presented his doctor's thesis on the subject of The centrifugal nerves of the heart and posited the idea of nervism and the basic principles on the trophic function of the nervous system.
+In 1883, he presented his doctor's thesis on the subject of The centrifugal nerves of the heart and posited the idea of nerves and the basic principles on the trophic function of the nervous system.
 Additionally, his collaboration with the Botkin Clinic produced evidence of a basic pattern in the regulation of reflexes in the activity of circulatory organs.

-Influences

-He was inspired to pursue a scientific career by D. I. Pisarev, a literary critique and natural science advocate of the time and I. M. Sechenov, a Russian physiologist, whom Pavlov described as "the father of physiology".
+He was inspired to pursue a scientific career by Dmitry Pisarev, a literary critic and natural science advocate and Ivan Sechenov, a physiologist, whom Pavlov described as "the father of physiology".

 Career

+Studies in Germany

 After completing his doctorate, Pavlov went to Germany, where he studied in Leipzig with Carl Ludwig and Eimear Kelly in the Heidenhain laboratories in Breslau.
 He remained there from 1884 to 1886.
 Heidenhain was studying digestion in dogs, using an exteriorized section of the stomach.
 However, Pavlov perfected the technique by overcoming the problem of maintaining the external nerve supply.
 The exteriorized section became known as the Heidenhain or Pavlov pouch.

+Return to Russia

 In 1886, Pavlov returned to Russia to look for a new position.
 His application for the chair of physiology at the University of Saint Petersburg was rejected.
 Eventually, Pavlov was offered the chair of pharmacology at Tomsk University in Siberia and at the University of Warsaw in Poland.
 He did not take up either post.
 In 1890, he was appointed the role of professor of Pharmacology at the Military Medical Academy and occupied the position for five years.
 In 1891, Pavlov was invited to the Institute of Experimental Medicine in St. Petersburg to organize and direct the Department of Physiology.

 Over a 45-year period, under his direction, the institute became one of the most important centers of physiological research in the world.
 Pavlov continued to direct the Department of Physiology at the institute, while taking up the chair of physiology at the Medical Military Academy in 1895.
 Pavlov would head the physiology department at the academy continuously for three decades.